Production-ready toolkit for exception handling, structured logging, database ops, HTTP responses, retry, circuit breaking, and dict comparison.

 logs

 Unified logging function.
-Handles plain messages, structured context, redaction, SQL queries, ASCII tables, JSON pretty-print, timers, and file output.
+Handles plain messages, structured context, redaction, SQL queries, ASCII tables, JSON pretty-print, and file output.

 Parameters: